amosproj/amos2021ws07-nft-development/testing/fake_data/README.md

 )
 ```

-To read more about the symbols used at the the end of the decorator, pls refer: https://nackjicholson.github.io/aiosql/defining-sql-queries.html
+To read more about the symbols used at the the end of the decorator, pls refer: https://nackjicholson.github.io/aiosql/defining-sql-queries.html.
+Basically, it defines what data should the statement return.

 ### Run it
 We need a `.env` file in `../backend` folder for credential information.
 The environment file should look like this: